Oakland Youth Poet Laureate

-- Name and contact for an Adult Sponsor.
+- Name and contact information for an Adult Sponsor

-If you become a semi-finalist, he or she will be asked to write you a letter of support (by June 10).
+- If you advance to the final round, you will ask your adult sponsor to write you a letter of support.
 Tip: Ask someone for this well in advance!

-Introduce yourself.
-Tell us who you are and what poetry means to you (1,000 characters).
+- Introduce yourself; tell us who you are and what poetry means to you (250 words max).

-- List of any Awards or Community Service.
+- Optional: List of any Awards, Community Service, or Activism

 FREQUENTLY ASKED QUESTIONS